StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/relations.md

 description: StackState Self-hosted v5.0.x
 ---

-# Spans Relations
+# Relations between components

+## Overview

-Component and Span relations shows the relationship between pre-existing components, for example, the image below shows an example of a relation running from a parent to a child component, that child also then has another component as another child:
+Component and span relations show the relationship between components in StackState.
+For example, the image below shows a relation running from a parent to a child component, that child also then has another component as a child component:

 ```text
 Service Name: Parent Component